klakar/QGIS_resources/collections/Geosupportsystem/symbol/random_points_geometry_generator.md

 This code is used in a QGIS geometry generator for polygons.

 It creates random points inside polygons in a vector layer.
 The amount of points is somewhat controlled by a variable/number.
+In the code it is exemplified by a field name you need to replace with your own values in order to get the code to work.

 ```
 geom_from_wkt('MULTIPOINT (' ||